 Who it’s for

-This book is intended for people who may be new to investing or know little about taxes.
-It provides the clearest possible explanations of the relevant rules and strategies.
-It may also be suitable as an introductory book for professionals, and for several years has been required reading for those undertaking the course of study offered by the Certified Equity Professional Institute.
-Financial advisors and other professionals offering advice to recipients of stock options may wish to consider our other book on this subject, Equity Compensation Strategies.
+This book is intended for all readers.
+It’s written in plain language for those who may be new to investing or know little about taxes, but covers relevant rules and strategies in enough detail to be suitable for investment advisors and tax professionals.
+For years it has been required reading for those undertaking the course of study offered by the Certified Equity Professional Institute.
+Financial advisors and other professionals who do a substantial amount of work in this area may wish to consider our other book on the subject, Equity Compensation Strategies.

 What it covers